 Laura coordinates our reproductive health programme along Madagascar’s west coast.
 Before this, she spent two years living on Madagascar’s southeast coast, developing health projects for a local NGO.
 She grew up beside the ocean in Copenhagen so loves sailing, cycling and cinnamon pastries (in moderation)!

-Jo helps to support our conservation and research programmes in Madagascar and Belize.
+Jo supports our conservation and research programmes in Madagascar and Belize, and also coordinates BV’s communications.
 Outside of Blue Ventures she enjoys cooking, photography and seeing as much of the world as she can while partaking in adrenaline-fuelled activities!

 Fran is our conservation programmes manager, based in London.
 She supports our teams in Madagascar and Belize, and makes sure that all activities are on track.
 Fran also studies part-time for a PhD focusing on the status of artisanal shark and turtle fisheries in southwest Madagascar.

-Trevor is our GIS guru, currently based at the University of British Colombia in Vancouver, Canada!
+Trevor is our GIS guru, currently based at the Portland State University in Portland, USA!
 He manages our relationships with all sorts of remote sensing and mapping experts, including the folks at Google Earth.